alisharifara/disaster-detection-NLP/README.md

 Following are the steps to create the text classification model:

-01. Importing Libraries
+01. Importing the required libraries
-02. Importing The dataset
+02. Importing the dataset
-03. Text Preprocessing
+03. Text preprocessing
-04. Converting Text to Numbers
+04. Converting text to numbers
-05. Training and Test Sets
+05. Spliting data into training and test sets
-06. Training Text Classification Model and Predicting Sentiment
+06. Training text classification model and predicting Sentiment
-07. Evaluating The Model
+07. Evaluating the model
-08. Saving and Loading the Model
+08. Saving the model
+09. Load the model